 Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
 The second is this: ‘Love your neighbour as yourself.’
 There is no commandment greater than these.”1

 Paul is believed to be the author of the First Epistle to the Corinthians.
 It probably was written around 54 AD.
-There is little doubt that Paul wrote this letter himself, except for a passage claiming that the man is the head of the familiy, which some scholars believe to be a later addition.
+There is little doubt that Paul wrote this letter himself, except for a passage claiming that the man is the head of the familiy, which several scholars believe to be a later addition.
 This letter may therefore be one of the earliest written sources of Christianity.
 It contains a remarkable poem:

 If I speak in the tongues of men or of angels, but do not have love, I am only a resounding gong or a clanging cymbal.